barimani/rest-react-redux/README.md

 | loading[EntityName] | Network loading status  | `loadingContact` | `true` |

 ### Preloading
-For a better user experience, you may pre-load the data that have a good change of being loaded later.
+For a better user experience, you may pre-load the data that have a good chance of being loaded later.
 There are two main methods of preloading data:

 #### Entity specific preloading